Hilary Sallick, poet & teacher

 over empty space.

-Some poems online:
+Some poems in online journals:

 Swimming, The Bookends Review